 An exclusion zone 20 km wide was set up and people were evacuated.
 Many of the towns surrounding the plant remain abandoned.
 Reports indicate that the nuclear material released was a tenth of that which made it into the atmosphere following the Chernobyl disaster.
-Both events have many similarities and of course Prypiat, where the Chernobyl disaster happened, is probably the world’s most famous ghost town.
-The video below is a BBC report from 6 months after the Fukushima disaster.
+Both events have many similarities and like Chernobyl, the surrounding area will be uninhabitable for a long time.

-Also, if you’re interested in some really in-depth reading about the disaster, Anne Kaneko has a very interesting blog about it.
+If you’re interested in some really in-depth reading about the Fukushima Daiichi nuclear disaster, Anne Kaneko has a very interesting blog about it.
 Well worth a read at annekaneko.blogspot.com –

 My internet is working at last so I can reply.
 I am alright but it has been a scary day.